maleal2/Fitness_Tracker_wearable_device_project_Group_1/README.md

 Size of the dataset:  943

-Used Descriptive Analysis, Long Short Term Memory RRNs, Time Series Autoregression Model, Principal Component Analysis.
+Used Descriptive Analysis, RNNs, Time Series Autoregression Model using Long Short Term Memory, Principal Component Analysis.

 ## Acknowledgments
 Thank you Professor An Tran and Professor Anna Marbut for your excellent  class.